j-marable/voice_assistant/README.md

 # Current Problems:
 - Upon running the code, the emulator simply responds with "please repeat the command" and does not take voice input
+  - Addressing the problem by implementing different architecture